 Here the Tennessee kitchen is divided.

-The team butter swears by its creamy, walnuts depths – untouched, cooled, and tested in thick pats so that the milk is brown in a toast foundation.
+The butter team swears by its creamy, walnut-like flavor—untouched, cooled, and served in thick pats that leave the milk brown on a toasted foundation.

-The team with the Bacon Fat Counters Smochanity, arguing that Hog Essence has been presented that gives a true soul to the dish.
+The team with Smochanity is arguing that Hog Essence has been presented, which has been presented to give a true soul to the dish.
 (And let’s be real: a little pork never hurts anyone.)

 Decision?
 Why choose?

-Start with butter for your millard magic, then finish with a drop of bacon Greece for Umami Heft.
+Start with butter for your Maillard magic, then finish with a drop of bacon grease for umami heft.
 Dadi never wrote this cheating code.

 Low-and-Slow: The Non-Negotiable Rule